 Be careful — you may be required to pay tax on every dollar over $250k for undistributed earnings to shareholders.

 The cost to form an LLC depends on the state, but can range between $100 and $800.
+In addition, if you are doing business in your state, it is best state to form an LLC.
+Otherwise, if you form an LLC in another state, you will have to pay your fees twice.
 You must also have articles of organization (certification of formation) before establishing the business.

 Some states require an LLC operating agreement outlining:

 - Rights and responsibilities of each member

 LLC is an ideal business structure for medium-risk companies.
 It separates your business and personal finances, since you’ll need a separate LLC bank account to run your business (this holds true for all business structures except for sole proprietorship).